Full-time Students

 Work can take many forms, both paid and voluntary, either within the University or in external organisations.
 Within the University, students usually work in academic-related or voluntary/outreach roles.
 Examples of academic-related work include supervising undergraduates, invigilating examinations, working in a University/College library, demonstrating in a laboratory, or (for clinicians) working within Cambridge University Health Partners.

-Students should engage with some basic training before undertaking any teaching/supervising; to this end, the Cambridge Centre for Teaching and Learning offers training both through departments and centrally.
+Students should engage with some basic training before undertaking any teaching/supervising; to this end, the Cambridge Centre for Teaching and Learning offers training.

 Students who wish to work, especially those considering a future career in academia, are encouraged to consider academic-related employment opportunities that may arise.
 The transferable skills that students receive from academic-related employment are also valuable for other career pathways.